 I wake up, make a tea, and sit down to plan my day.
 And I don’t just focus on the stuff I need to get done: I focus on keeping my wellbeing at the top of the list.

-The planner helps me put some thought into the purpose behind what I’m adding to my to-do list, rather than making it a race to get the most things done.
+The desire map planner helps me put some thought into the purpose behind what I’m adding to my to-do list, rather than making it a race to get the most things done.

 If I want to feel the opposite, I scroll social media (Fun fact: there’s a section called “Stop Doing” in the planner where I always put “scrolling social media”).

-Back to to-do lists: the planner reminds me to ask questions about the tasks I’m putting on my list, Ie:
+Back to to-do list-ing: the planner reminds me to ask questions about the tasks I’m putting on my list, like,

 - Does it really need to be done, or am I doing it because I think I have to?